chen0040/keras-malicious-url-detector/README.md

 * CNN + LSTM: this approach uses CNN + LSTM recurrent networks for classifier with categorical cross entropy loss function
     * training: malicious_url_train/cnn_lstm_train.py
     * predictor: malicious_url_predict/cnn_lstm_predict.py

+# Issues

+* Currently the data size of the urls is too small to give an good result
+* Class imbalances - the URL.txt contains class imbalances (more 0 than 1), ideally the problem should be an outlier or anomaly detection problem.
+To handle the class imabalances, currently a resampling method is used to make sure that there are more or less equal number of each classes